rwieruch/blog_robinwieruch_content/essential-react-libraries-framework.md

 * create-react-app
 * Gatsby.js for static websites in React
 * Next.js for server-side rendered React
-* create your own minimal boilerplate, when having a solid understanding of React
-* otherwise narrow down your requirements and choose a minimal boilerplate for it

 {{% chapter_header "Utility Libraries for React" "react-utility-libraries" %}}

-JavaScript ES6 and beyond gives you tons of built-in functionalities dealing with arrays, objects, numbers, objects, strings etc. One of the most used JavaScript built-in functionalities in React is the {{% a_blank "map() method of arrays" "https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Array/map" %}}.
+JavaScript ES6 and beyond gives you plenty of built-in functionalities dealing with arrays, objects, numbers, objects and strings.
+One of the most used JavaScript built-in functionalities in React is the {{% a_blank "built-in map() Array" "https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Array/map" %}}.
 Why?
 Because you always have to render a list of items in a component.
 Since JSX is a mixture of HTML and JavaScript, you can use JavaScript to map over your items and return JSX.

 {{< highlight javascript >}}
 const List = ({ list }) =>